 However, a miracle was what they got; the Dragon clan decided that they could not leave Loptous' actions unanswered.
 The Divine Dragon King, Naga, descended along with 11 other dragons, including Salamander and Forseti.
 They bestowed their powers and holy weapons upon the twelve fighters; the Book of Naga, the Swords Tyrfing, Mysteltainn and Balmung, the Spears Gae Bolg and Gungnir, the Axe Helswath, the Bow Yewfelle, the Fire Tome Valflame, the Thunder Tome Mjolnir, the Wind Tome Forseti and the Valkyrie Staff; and their powers tremendously increased.
 Thus the Twelve Crusaders were born, and this meeting would go down in history as the 'Miracle of Darna'.

 However, remembering the atrocities of Loptousian Empire, the Granvalle Kingdom persecuted anything that had Loptous' essence in it; to be revealed to have descended from the Loptousian Empire, in particular Galle's bloodline, would warrant a death sentence.
 Although they hoped to ensure the dark age would never come to pass again, this would ultimately come to haunt the kingdom many years down the line.
-The Loptousians descending from Maera took refugee in the Spirit Forest and generally were more content holing themselves up there and since Maera did not possess a major Loptous blood, the people considered them overall harmless or forgot they had Loptous blood, generally reduced to superstitions like "Terrible things will happen if people here make contact with the outside world".
+The Loptousians descending from Maera took refugee in the Spirit Forest and generally were more content holing themselves up there and since Maera did not possess a major Loptous blood, the people considered them overall harmless or forgot they had Loptous blood, generally reduced to superstitions like "Terrible things will happen if people here make contact with the outside world", as well as their way to remember Maera's deeds in rebelling against Galle and inspiring the rebellion that saved them in the first place, to the point that he was considered a Saint on the same level of the Crusaders.
 Those descending from Galle hid within the Yied Shrine, and with only their faith to Loptous as the only thing they had, these people were driven into insanity, plotting their vengeance against the world that rejected them.

 And at the year 757, news of calamity arrive.
 The town of Darna became a subject of massacre by barbarians from Rivough of Isaach.
 The people of Granvalle were outraged at how the holy place was desecrated and demanded payback, leading to Kurth deciding to invade Isaach.
 Kurth set forth to battle along with Byron and Ring, taking up many of Granvalle's soldiers, leaving the Kingdom short-handed in troops, but since they were in an alliance with both Agustria and Verdane, they thought they could rest easy.